 will also be attending the event, and you can learn more about our coverage

 in-depth look at the teams and drivers that have been invited, and the car and

 the opportunity to vote on which combos they’d like to see, and they’ll even

 for all the latest Forza Racing Championship news and announcements, as well as

 Alan is the co-founder and co-owner of FullThrottle Media.
-As someone who enjoys spending all his free time playing video games, he delivers the latest in news stories, reviews, and feature articles to the website, as well as videos on his YouTube channel and livestreams over on Mixer.
+As someone who enjoys spending all his free time playing video games, he keeps the website updated with new and relevant content, including news stories, reviews and opinion pieces for the games he likes writing about the most.
+He also tweets too much, probably.